Legal Advice for “Naturalization” — 79 results

 The United States has a long history of welcoming immigrants from all parts of the world.
 During the last decade, U.S. Citizenship and Immigration Services (USCIS) welcomed... more

-Written by attorney Brian Lerner, over 4 years ago.
+Written by attorney Brian Lerner, almost 5 years ago.

 Naturalization is the process whereby people who have had their Green